 I receive compensation for content and many links on this blog.
 American Express, Citibank, Chase, Capital One and other banks are advertising partners of this site.
 Any opinions expressed in this post are my own, and have not been reviewed, approved, or endorsed by my advertising partners.
 I do not write about all credit cards that are available -- instead focusing on miles, points, and cash back (and currencies that can be converted into the same).
 Terms apply to the offers and benefits listed on this page.

 The Southwest Rapid Rewards® Performance Business Credit Card offers 70,000 points after you spend $5,000 on purchases in the first 3 months your account is open.
-That’s most of the way towards a Southwest Airlines Companion Pass.
+That’s a majority of the way towards a Southwest Airlines Companion Pass.

 A companion pass is arguably the best deal in all of travel, it allows you to bring a companion along on your Southwest Airlines travels for just the cost of taxes – whether you buy your own ticket with cash or with points.

-The requirement for a companion pass rises from 110,000 points from qualifying sources up to 125,000 points next year, but now is the best time to prepare to earn one – because if you earn it at the start of 2020 it’ll last nearly two full years.
+The requirement for a companion pass is 125,000 eligible points earned in a calendar year.
+Now is the best time to earn one – because if you earn it at the start of 2020 it’ll last nearly two full years.

-- It’s almost all the way to a companion pass 125,000 points in a calendar year (starting in 2020) earns a companion pass which means bringing someone along with you, whether you’re spending money or points when you travel, for just taxes.
+- It’s most of the way to a companion pass 125,000 points in a calendar year earns a companion pass which means bringing someone along with you, whether you’re spending money or points when you travel, for just taxes.
 The initial bonus plus the points earned on the card from spending count towards that total.
 When you earn a companion pass — and this offer gets you most of the way there — it’s valid for the rest of the calendar year and the entire next calendar year.

-- 70,000 points are worth ~ $1050 in travel.
+- 80,000 points are worth ~ $1200 in travel.
+Meet the spend on one of these personal cards to earn the bonus and you’ll have at least 80,000 points.
 In cash terms I value Southwest points at 1.3 cents apiece though they buy about 1.5 cents apiece in travel.
-A 70,000 point offer should get you around $1050 in Southwest Airlines travel.
+80,000 points should get you around $1200 in Southwest Airlines travel.

 You’ll still need to earn additional points – from flying, from spending on the card, from hotel stays booked through Southwest’s travel portal for instance.
 Or wait a month and apply for a Southwest personal card and the initial bonus offer on that card should do the trick.